joelb-git/lqt/README.md

 * Count all documents with a c-cluster-id field.

-  Note that `-query-limit 0` will provoke a Lucene exception.
-Use `output-limit 0` if you want no output except a count.

 ```
   $ ./lqt -i /tmp/index -q c-cluster-id:/.*/ -show-hits -output-limit 0
   totalHits: 1693260